Skip to main content

 Within a links JSON object there are keys which indicate the type of link (link_type), and at the value of those keys is an array of all links of that type.
 In the above example there are two types of link: organisations and available_translations which contain 1 and 2 links respectively.

 These links are added via the put-content endpoint.
-They are associated with a particular edition of a document and no other editions.
+They are associated with a single edition of a document.

 In cases when there are edition links and link set links which have the same link_type, the edition links will take precedence during link expansion.